Hydrographic Excellence (HE) Award

-The award is presented annually either at the HC National Committee's annual face-to-face meeting (in February each year) or at an appropriate trans-Tasman or State-affiliated national/international SSSI-related conference (eg. the annual West Australian Spatial Excellence Awards event).
+The award is presented annually either at the HC National Committee's annual face-to-face meeting (in February each year) or at another appropriate SSSI event.

 The HE Award does not replace current recognition for hydrographic surveyors in place through the Australasian Hydrographic Society or any other State-based organisation with vested interests in hydrographic surveying.
 Rather, the HE Award aims to complement such recognition to help advance the hydrographic profession.
 To this end, HE Award recipients may be eligible for nomination for other spatial science, health and safety or environmental awards through other award systems/organisations (see below).

 The HE Award is considered on a calendar year basis with nominations opening 1 January each year.

 Only one award will be presented in any one calendar year in recognition of professional excellence.
 This will be made to either an individual or a team.
 In the event of a team receiving the HE Award, the award will be presented to each team member's parent organisation.